Iyaaan/thaana-faker/README.md

 Acknowledgements
 ----------------

-This library is inspired by [Dhivehi Faker HTTP](https://github.com/baivaru/dhivehi-faker-http/).
+This library is inspired by [Dhivehi Faker](https://github.com/baivaru/dhivehi-faker).
 Special thanks to the contributors of the original project.